History of the Mauro Institute

 St. Paul's College

-The Mauro Centre is consistent with the College's identity and mission to inspire students to become leaders who are concerned about the world in which they live and who, as per the College's "Statement of Ethos" will be "men and women of right principles, in touch with their times, and in tune with their culture."
+The Mauro Institute is consistent with the College's identity and mission to inspire students to become leaders who are concerned about the world in which they live and who, as per the College's "Statement of Ethos" will be "men and women of right principles, in touch with their times, and in tune with their culture."
 In 1999, Dr. John Stapleton, former Rector of St. Paul's College, began to lay the groundwork to make Dr. Arthur Mauro's vision a reality.
-At the College, Dr. Mauro and Dr. Stapleton worked together to recruit a Steering Committee—comprised of prominent citizens from the Jewish, Christian, Muslim, academic, and civic communities—to guide the development of the Centre in its formative stages.
+At the College, Dr. Mauro and Dr. Stapleton worked together to recruit a Steering Committee—comprised of prominent citizens from the Jewish, Christian, Muslim, academic, and civic communities—to guide the development of the institute in its formative stages.

-The establishment of the Centre was also inspired by the belief that while religion has often been a cause of violence, coalitions of individuals inspired by different religious faiths can be significant peace-builders.
-Therefore an initial focus of the Centre has been the role of the Abrahamic religions of Judaism, Christianity, and Islam in pointing ways for peoples to live in peace and harmony in a post-modern world.
+The establishment of the institute was also inspired by the belief that while religion has often been a cause of violence, coalitions of individuals inspired by different religious faiths can be significant peace-builders.
+Therefore an initial focus of the institute has been the role of the Abrahamic religions of Judaism, Christianity, and Islam in pointing ways for peoples to live in peace and harmony in a post-modern world.

-This ideal was symbolized in the Centre's first outreach activity, the First Annual Sol Kanee Lecture on International Peace and Justice, delivered by Prince El Hassan bin Talal of the Hashemite Kingdom of Jordan.
+This ideal was symbolized in the institute's first outreach activity, the First Annual Sol Kanee Lecture on International Peace and Justice, delivered by Prince El Hassan bin Talal of the Hashemite Kingdom of Jordan.
 Dr. Stapleton recalls: "The lecture was organized by a Centre in the Catholic College of the University of Manitoba.
-It was named after a prominent and well loved Jewish Winnipeg citizen, Sol Kanee, a former president of the World Jewish Congress.
+It was named after a prominent and well-loved Jewish Winnipeg citizen, Sol Kanee, a former president of the World Jewish Congress.
 And it was delivered by a Muslim leader and significant thinker and activist in the area of peace and justice.
 More than 1,700 people attended this phenomenal event.
 Prince Hassan's message was well received."

 University of Manitoba